Adopting a signature non-alcoholic drink in early recovery is a simple lifestyle change that can help protect your sobriety.

 In early sobriety I drank a ton of coffee.
-It wouldn’t be exaggerating to say that I overdid it.
+It wouldn’t be an exaggeration to say that I overdid it.
 Working at a coffee place didn’t help, with its early hours and grueling rushes, but I definitely carried my coffee habit well after I quit that job.
 These days, I’m trying to reduce my caffeine.
-(Not eliminate it, but have a saner perspective when it comes to getting my energy from what I drink.)
-And having a signature drink is just as helpful and comforting now as it was when I was drinking.
-Actually, when I'm at a work function, or some kind of party with mostly drinkers, it's even more important to know what I'll be drinking.
-So here's a handy guide to cooking up a new signature drink now that you're living the sober lifestyle.
-And remember to sound off in the comments with ideas of your own!
+(Not to eliminate it, but to have a saner perspective when it comes to getting my energy from what I drink.)

 This one is an old standby.
 Very few things are as comforting and camaraderie-inducing as a hot cup of the good stuff.
+And with coffee shops on every corner, and in-home brewing options from cold-brew to espresso, it’s very popular.
 Granted, it’s easy to overdo it on the caffeine.
-And finding a decent cup isn’t always easy at bars and restaurants.
+And finding a decent cup at bars and restaurants isn’t always easy.
 Plus, unless you drink it black, you may find yourself spiking and crashing on sugar, in addition to that caffeine rush.
-Still, if you're one of those drinkers who liked to geek out about the more esoteric qualities of wines and spirits, a coffee obsession may just fill that gap.
+Still, if you were one of those drinkers who liked to geek out about the more esoteric qualities of wines and spirits, a coffee obsession may just fill that gap.

 Much more calming than coffee, the possibilities with tea are practically limitless.
-Some of my sober friends have gone particularly far down this rabbit hole, even sourcing rare and weird teas from Asia.
+Some of my sober friends have gone particularly far down this rabbit hole, even sourcing rare and fancy teas from around the world.
 If you’re looking to take your palette on a wild ride, tea may be your drink.
 If you’re really serious, you can carry your own tea bags with you and just order hot water wherever you go.
 You also get to enjoy that most elusive of pleasures: tea time.

-Access to quality juices with great ingredients is only on the rise in most parts of the country.
+Access to quality juices with great ingredients is on the rise in most parts of the country.
 These days, you can walk into any mall and get a sparkling concoction of energy- and health-boosting fruits and veggies.
-You will pay handsomely for it.
-Of all the drinks on this list, juices are the easiest way to spend that paycheck.
+But you will pay handsomely for it.
+Of all the drinks on this list, juices might be the easiest way to spend that paycheck.

 More forward-thinking bars will make you something delicious completely sans alcohol.
 This can be fun if you’re at a particularly interesting place with top-flight mixologists and the crowd you’re with wants to make a night of it.
 Some places will even make you something custom if you tell them your tastes.
 I’d say, when in Rome, give it a whirl!

 So many people love this stuff that I wonder what I’m missing.
 It does pack some pretty remarkable hydrating effects.
-So if keeping your cells in top shape is your goal, consider working it into your routine.
+So if keeping your cells in top shape is your goal, consider working coconut water into your routine as a non-alcoholic drink option.
 It can also be particularly effective after a workout.

-Nothing beats it and nothing ever will.
+Nothing beats it, and nothing ever will.
+You can’t go wrong with water as your signature non-alcoholic drink.
 In some places, a fancy bottle of water is even a cool-kid emblem of chic sober living.